octopus-network/octopus-docs/src/guides/appchain-nativetoken.md

 ### The limitation for the cross-chain transfer

-1. Appchain -> NEAR: the total market value of the wrapped appchain tokens is not higher than 2/3 of the total market value of the OCT token staking in the anchor contract of the appchain;
-2. NEAR -> Appchain: the total market value of all non-appchain native tokens is not higher than 1/3 of the total market value of the OCT token staking in the anchor contract of the appchain.
+* NEAR -> Appchain: the total market value of all non-appchain native tokens is not higher than 1/3 of the total market value of the OCT token staking in the anchor contract of the appchain.

 ### Create Wrapper Token on NEAR